Byron/google-apis-rs/gen/bigquerydatatransfer1/README.md

 use bigquerydatatransfer1::api::TransferConfig;
 use bigquerydatatransfer1::{Result, Error};
 use std::default::Default;
-use bigquerydatatransfer1::{BigQueryDataTransfer, oauth2, hyper, hyper_rustls};
+use bigquerydatatransfer1::{BigQueryDataTransfer, oauth2, hyper, hyper_rustls, chrono, FieldMask};

 // Get an ApplicationSecret instance by some means.
 It contains the `client_id` and
 // `client_secret`, among other things.